 An average visit should take you roughly two hours with the entire museum broken up into three different parts: Day of 9/11, Before 9/11, and After 9/11.
 Throughout each section, you will learn all about the World Trade Center, the Twin Towers, the Pentagon, and Flight 93.
 The background of each structure and event will be given in detail, as well as the aftermath and implications of each.
 See the Memorial Exhibition before you go, filled with the names of those victims lost to the tragedy, as well as the very last standing column and the slurry wall within Foundation Hall.

 Talking to your students/kids:

 We think the best thing to do to prepare both you and your student group is to talk it over first.
-The 9/11 Museum has extremely helpful online and onsite brochures titled "Tips for Talking to your Children," geared toward 8-11 year olds and younger.
+The 9/11 Museum was extremely helpful online and onsite brochures titled "Tips for Talking to your Children," geared toward 8-11-year-olds and younger.
 The main tips basically state that you should:

 - Take advantage of a pre-pep talk about the subject matter

 - Use the artifacts matched with age-appropriate questions inside the museum

 - Don’t claim to have all the answers